HCoffman/hcoffman.github.io/_pages/resume.md

 Education
 ======
+* Earned:
-* Earned: B.S. in Computer Science, Minor in Computer Engineering - University of California, Santa Cruz (June 2019)
+  * M.S. in Computer Engineering - University of California, Santa Cruz (September 2020, GPA: 4.0)
-* Pursuing: M.S. in Computer Engineering - University of California, Santa Cruz (Expected August 2019)
+  * B.S. in Computer Science, Minor in Computer Engineering - University of California, Santa Cruz (June 2019)

 Work experience
 ======
+__SOC Design Verification Engineer__<br/><br/>
+_Apple — September 2020 to Present_
+* (More specific details about my work in this role will be added in the future.)

-__Undergraduate & Graduate Researcher__<br/><br/>
+__Undergraduate & Graduate Researcher (MASC Lab)__<br/><br/>
-_University of California, Santa Cruz — May 2018 to Present_
+_University of California, Santa Cruz — May 2018 to September 2020_
+* Served as one of the main contributors to the lab's open-source hardware compiler, LiveHD.
+  * Worked on a novel thesis that focused on bi-directionally translating multiple HDLs between one another to create a language-agnostic framework.
+(See the Notable Projects section below)
   * Implemented an algorithm which minimizes bitwidths of variables in hardware designs.
-* Currently designing a bridge so FIRRTL/Chisel hardware designs can interface with a live synthesis/simulation framework called LiveHD.
-Goal is to leverage LiveHD so these designs can have immensely shorter synthesis and simulation times.

 __Microprocessor Verification Engineer, Intern__<br/><br/>
 _SiFive — June 2019 to September 2019_